Max Azria: Career

 On May 31, 2017, ZappLight announced that Max Azria joined ZappLight and its parent co Clean Concept LLC as CEO and partner.
 "Though fashion and technology are inherently different, they increasingly intersect as both are centered on pushing the boundaries of great design and in inspiring and delighting consumers.
 I am thrilled to be part of this new and exciting venture to grow ZappLight into a global brand, adopted in homes everywhere to prevent virus-carrying insects," Max Azria said in a statement.
 Entrepreneurial at heart, it was only natural for the 68 year old to dive into a startup rather than retire.
 ZappLight is a "2-in-1" LED light bulb and bug zapper.
 ZappLight is disrupting the bug zapper industry that has been around since the 80's.
 The ZappLight's new spin is combining an LED light that attracts bugs and mosquitoes and functions as an actual light bulb, along with the zapping technology of old.
 The ZappLight is a bulb and not an entire fixture, meaning that homeowners can install them in any of their open bulb light fixtures outside.

 BCBG Max Azria Group is a global fashion house with a portfolio including more than 20 brands.
 Max Azria was the CEO, chairman and head designer and his widow, Lubov Azria is the chief creative officer.

-As of 2006, there were over 550 BCBG Max Azria boutiques worldwide, including locations in London, Paris, Tokyo, Santiago and Hong Kong.
-Azria's collections are also sold in specialty stores and major department stores across the globe, including Nordstrom, Saks Fifth Avenue, Bergdorf Goodman, Lord & Taylor, Bloomingdale's, Macy's, Dillard's, the UK's Harvey Nichols, Hong Kong's Lane Crawford, Taiwan's Mitsukoshi and Singapore's Takashimaya stores.
+As of 2006 there were over 550 BCBG Max Azria boutiques worldwide, including locations in London, Paris, Tokyo; Santiago, Chile; and Hong Kong.
+Azria's collections are also sold in specialty stores and major department stores across the globe including Nordstrom, Saks Fifth Avenue, Bergdorf Goodman, Lord & Taylor, Bloomingdale's, Macy's, Dillard's, the UK's Harvey Nichols, Hong Kong's Lane Crawford, Taiwan's Mitsukoshi, and Singapore's Takashimaya stores.

-BCBG Max Azria Group campaigns regularly feature notable models, including Eva Herzigova, Karen Elson and Jessica Stam.
-The company frequently works with internationally renowned photographers such as Patrick Demarchelier, Paolo Roversi and David Sims.
-BCBG Max Azria Group clothing is frequently featured in major fashion publications such as Vogue, InStyle and Vanity Fair, and in online sites such as Style.com and iFashion Network.
+BCBG Max Azria Group campaigns regularly feature notable models including Eva Herzigova, Karen Elson, and Jessica Stam.
+The company frequently works with internationally renowned photographers like Patrick Demarchelier, Paolo Roversi, and David Sims.
+BCBG Max Azria Group clothing is often featured in major fashion publications such as Vogue, InStyle, and Vanity Fair in addition to online sites including Style.com and iFashion Network.